why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 ## Snapper
-Snapper is a command-line interface for filesystem snapshot management.
+Snapper is a command-line and YaST interface for filesystem snapshot management.
 It can create, delete and compare snapshots and undo changes done between snapshots.

+#### Snapper capabilities
+- Undo system changes made by `zypper` and YaST.
+- Restore files from previous snapshots.
+- Do a system rollback by booting from a snapshot.
+- Manually create and manage snapshots, within the running system.

+!!! info "Snapshots"
+	By default, the root partition (/) of openSUSE Leap and Tumbleweed is formatted with Btrfs.
+Taking snapshots is automatically enabled if the root partition (/) is big enough (more than approximately 16 GB).
+By default, snapshots are disabled on partitions other than root (/).

 ### Choosing a Snapshot
 #### Snapshot Types